Paramount MYT

 On-axis absolute encoders alone cannot correct these errors which exist with all telescopes.
 A properly applied telescope model is necessary to achieve superior pointing and tracking.

-With that said, the optional on-axis 26-bit Renishaw absolute encoders with 0.02 arc second precision are the finest available and they operate in temps as low as –40° C.
+So are on-axis absolute encoders right for you?
+Perhaps if you want to enjoy the conveniences mentioned above.
+And for many, that’s enough.
+With that said, the optional on-axis 26-bit Renishaw absolute encoders with 0.02 arc second precision are the finest available and they operate in temperatures between +80°C and –40°C.

 See the Paramount Lubrication Video for details how to lubricate gear-driven Paramount mounts.
 (Log in required.)